WhiteLabGx/Stack_resources/index.md

 - [Appolo](https://www.apollographql.com/).
 Simplify app development by combining APIs, databases, and microservices into a single data graph that you can query with GraphQL

 - [Grandstack](https://grandstack.io/) combines Neo4J, GraphQL, React & Appolo.
+Interesting tutorials on the webpage)

 - [Node](https://nodejs.org/en/).